ChristianBirchler/ticket-tagger-analysis/README.md

 ## Methodology
 Since our goal was to improve the performance of Ticket Tagger, the following research questions guided our project to reach that goal:

->*RQ1*: To what extent can we increase Performance?
+>*RQ1*: To what extent can we increase performance?

 >*RQ2*: Which tools and changes have the biggest positive impact?